-The best school websites manage detailed organization and implementation of many moving parts that are important to your students and parents alike.
+The best school websites for manage detailed organization and implementation of many moving parts that are important to your students and parents alike.
 School websites orchestrate the flow of activities and information including:

 - teacher directories

 The integration of these resources is important for high school as well as elementary school websites and will enhance your path to success in terms of communication with your community and parental involvement.